 Definition Ref.
-Article Penalties Athlete or Groom wearing shorts.
-928.2.1 10 penalties per person No Protective Headgear or no back or body protector on Marathon.
-928.2.2 Elimination and Yellow Warning Card Finishing Section B with less Horses than required.
-931 Elimination No breeching with a carriage with no brakes.
-937.1.1 Elimination No breeching for Singles 940.1.13 Elimination Contravening the rules on advertising.
-941 Warning Yellow Card Substitution of a Groom.
-943.8 Elimination Groom handling reins, or using whip or brakes when carriage not stationary.
-943.2.6 20 penalties Person tied to the carriage 943.2.7 Elimination Outside physical Assistance.
-945 Elimination Groom leading a Horse through an obstacle.
-945.4 25 penalties Incorrect pace 960.6.2 & 964.4 1 penalty for every 5 sec.
-Dislodging a dislodgeable Element 961.5.4 2 penalties per occurence Preventing a dislodgeable element from being dislodged 961.5.6 10 penalties Motorised vehicles or bicycles in obstacles.
-962.3.5 First Incident Warning Second Incident Yellow card Carriages under weight at end of B or under width at start of B. 937 & 966.1 Elimination
+Article Penalties Athlete or Groom wearing shorts 928.2.1 10 penalties per person No Fastened Protective Headgear or no back or body protector on Marathon 928.2.2 928.2.3 Elimination/Yellow Warning Card Finishing Section B with less Horses than required 931 Elimination Not presenting an Entered Horse at the In- Harness Horse Inspection 935.3.3 Elimination No breeching with a carriage with no brakes 937.1.1 Elimination No breeching for Singles 940.1.13 Elimination Contravening the rules on advertising 941 Warning Yellow Card Substitution of a Groom 943.8 Elimination Groom handling reins, or using whip or brakes when carriage not stationary 943.2.6 20 penalties Person tied to the carriage 943.2.7 Elimination Outside physical Assistance 945 Elimination Groom leading a Horse through an Obstacle 945.4 25 penalties Incorrect pace 960.6.2 & 964.4 1 penalty for every 5 sec.
+Dislodging a dislodgeable Element 961.5.4 2 penalties per occurrence Preventing a dislodgeable element from being dislodged 961.5.6 10 penalties Motorised vehicles or bicycles in Obstacles 962.3.5 First Incident Second Incident Warning Yellow card Carriages under weight at end of B or under width at start of B 937 & 966.1 Elimination Total time over Time Allowed in all Sections 963.5.1 0.25 penalties/ sec.
+Total time under Minimum Time in Section A and B 963.5.2 0.25 penalties/ sec.